oneminch/minch.dev/content/notes/blog/http-requests-in-javascript.md

 xhr.abort();
 ```

-## Properties
+### Properties

-### xhr.response
+#### xhr.response

-This value contains the response body we receive. `xhr.responseText` is also a similar property which is used if our response is in a string format.
+This value contains the response body we receive from our request. `xhr.responseText` is also a similar property, which is used if our response is in a string format.

 ```javascript
 const res = xhr.response;
 ```

-### xhr.responseType
+#### xhr.responseType

 This is used to set the response type for our `xhr` object.
 It can be in any one of these formats: